sancons20/calendar-card-pro/README.md

 - **Minimized API Polling** – Fetches new data **only when necessary**.
 - **Automatic Refresh** – Updates **every `refresh_interval` minutes** (default: `30`).
 - **Smart Caching** – Stores events locally with cache lifetime equal to the refresh interval.
-- **Navigation-Aware Caching** – By default, preserves the cache when navigating between dashboard views to reduce API calls.
-Set `refresh_on_navigate: true` to always refresh when returning to a view.
+- **Navigation-Aware Caching** – By default, always refresh when returning to a view.
+Set `refresh_on_navigate: false` to preserves the cache when navigating between dashboard views to reduce API calls.
 - **Rate-Limited Refresh** – When manually refreshing the page, new data is fetched only if at least 5 seconds have passed since the last update, preventing excessive API calls.
 - **Reactive Updates** – Events update when:
   - A **calendar entity changes**.